-Such attacks on India's natural resources are not a matter only for the boardroom discussions of wealthy upper class "environmentalists".
-Witness, for instance, the repeated agitations by millions of fisherfolks along India's coast.
-Their main demands : ban commercial trawling in Indian seas, stop all commercial shrimp or prawn farming, implement the Coastal Regulation Zone stipulations restricting destructive activities upto a certain distance inland from the sea, and promote traditional sustainable modes of fishing.
-The connection between blodiversity in the seas and their own livelihoods, was very clear to those fisherfolk, but had been those ignored by government who plan fisheries development.
+farming, implement the Coastal Regulation Zone stipulations restricting destructive activities upto a certain distance inland from the sea, and promote traditional sustainable modes of fishing.
+The connection between biodiversity in the seas and their own livelihoods, was very clear to these fisherfolk, but had been ignored by those in government who plan fisheries development.

-Do We Have an Alternative?
+Do we have an alternative?